rendeirolab/lab-manual/manual/source/communication_and_meetings.md

 - Everyone is encouraged to participate in more than one depending on interest/relevance
 - Aging & longevity SCP:
   - One meeting per month
-	- Two organizers (maybe from De Rooij and Rendeiro labs)
+	- Two organizers (generally from De Rooij and Rendeiro labs)
 	- Mailing list: aging@cemmat.onmicrosoft.com
 	- Send papers with the usual format/tag: `[paper]`